jessih828/jessih828/README.md

 I am a MSc student at IE University studying Big Data and Business Analytics, interested in data science and AI. 🚀

-My journey merges experience in international sales and client relations with an understanding of the tech sector, and I am excited to apply analytical prowess to enhance operational efficiencies and solve business problem, adeptly navigating the fast-paced and evolving landscape of the tech industry.
+My experience merges international account management and client relations with a passion of the tech sector.
+I'm driven by fast-paced, dynamic environments and am excited to contribute and develop my analytical skills in meaningful ways.

-Feel free to connect with me here!

 ### My Interest and Skills: